-I'm Rob Thomas, Ph.D, an innovative educator who specializes in developing and teaching transformative educational experiences; from video game studies to San Francisco modernism to the philosophy of Rick and Morty, and beyond.
-Over the past seven years, my work has focused on the transformative potential of online learning, particularly fully asynchronous (non-Zoom-based) teaching.
-As part of my passion for this work, I recently completed an advanced degree in Instructional Design and Technology.
+I'm Rob Thomas, Ph.D, an innovative educator who specializes in developing and teaching transformative educational experiences across a diverse range of subjects—from video game studies to San Francisco modernism to the philosophy of Rick and Morty, and beyond.
+Over the past eight years, my work has focused on the transformative potential of online learning, particularly fully asynchronous (non-Zoom-based) teaching.
+I care passionately about creating engaging, accessible, and impactful learning experiences that meet my students' needs.

 SELECT COURSE WEBSITES SELECT COURSE WEBSITES